-Every phone call, face-to-face or digital transaction that your customer has is an opportunity to incrementally improve or degrade your customer’s loyalty to your brand.
-One great example can be found when your customers are trying to get an issue resolved with your product or service.
-Research from Nixon and Delisi shows that when a customer is forced to simply switch between the phone and the Web to resolve an issue, it degrades loyalty by about 10% with each interaction1.
-These micro-experiences are impactful.
+Every phone call, face-to-face or digital transaction that your customer has with your organization creates an opportunity to incrementally improve or degrade your customer’s loyalty to your brand.
+Research shows that if a customer is forced to switch between mobile and desktop in order to resolve an issue, their loyalty decreases about 10% with each interaction.

 There are four factors that contribute to building loyalty for your brand:

-With enough good experiences, your customer crosses the Advocacy Threshold.
-This is the point at which they are willing to (and do) go public with their relationship with your brand.
-That may come in the form of a referral, an open offer to be a reference account, an unsolicited Facebook like or a LinkedIn endorsement.
-The key here is that they have been intrinsically motivated to align themselves with your brand and this is the most powerful tool in all of marketing.
+With enough good experiences, your customer crosses the advocacy threshold.
+This is the point at which they are willing to, and they do, publicly recognize their relationship with your brand.
+That may come in the form of a referral, an open offer to be a reference account, an unsolicited Facebook like, or a LinkedIn endorsement.
+The key here is that they have been intrinsically motivated to align themselves with your brand.
 Getting your customers to cross this threshold as quickly as possible should be the most important job in your business development efforts.

 I’ve seen customers offer all kinds of financial and marketing incentives in exchange for “likes” or endorsements, but I argued that these are more manipulative marketing tactics.
 They are short lived and don’t do anything to produce long-term loyalty or real advocacy.
 The real valuable endorsement is the one that is inspired by great experiences over time.

 Once your customer crosses that advocacy threshold, they have made an investment in your brand that indicates the following:

 - It is the best marketing that you can possibly get.
 They will be a referral and will help you to grow your business.